Viola vs. violin: differences and similarities that you should know

 The viola is the second highest-pitched instrument of the bowed string family, after the violin.
 It plays a key role in orchestral and chamber music, bridging the high-pitched melodies of the violin with the low-pitched cello.
 That’s why it normally fills harmonies.

-While there are some solo compositions for the viola in the baroque and classical era, it is modern-day composers that use the instrument more prominently.
+While there are some solo compositions for the viola in the Baroque and Classical eras, it is modern-day composers that use the instrument more prominently.
 It is sometimes used in popular music too, in groups like The Velvet Underground.

 Violin vs Viola: 5 Basic Differences